mac-comp127/bubble-blitz/README.md

 Complete the `isCannonBallWithin` method.
 This should return true if the cannon ball parameter is within the bubble's radius.
 Otherwise it should return false.

-In the test folder, uncomment the code in the `BubbleTest`.
+In the test folder, run `BubbleTest`.
 Your tests should now pass correctly.

 ### Part 2: Popping Bubbles